emojicode/emojicode.github.io/src/reference/specification.md

 ### Version

 The first byte of the file represents the specification version.
-Files that comply with this specification shall save the value 3.
+Files that comply with this specification shall store the value 3.

 Engines might reject a bytecode file based on the version number.